Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Free SSL certificates for every site

 Whether you are a freelance WordPress developer building ecommerce sites for clients, or an enterprise looking to support dozens of dynamic online shopping venues, Nexcess has a plan to fit your needs:

-Looking at the entry level plan, Spark, you get 15 GB of storage and 2 TB of bandwidth for $15/month.
+Looking at the entry-level plan, Spark, you get 15 GB of storage and 2 TB of bandwidth for $19/month.
 The storage is generous, and no one else offers that much bandwidth for that low a rate.

-The Maker plan is $65/month.
-That’s comparable to Kinsta’s Pro plan in price, but you can create 10 websites in Nexcess Maker, compared to the Kinsta Pro plan’s limit of two.
+The Maker plan is $43.45 for the first three months, then it’s billed at $79/month.
+That’s comparable to Kinsta’s Pro plan in price, but you can create 5 websites in Nexcess Maker, compared to the Kinsta Pro plan’s limit of two.

 Like other providers, Nexcess will auto-scale your resources to meet demand.
 Where they stand out is not charging you for the first 24 hours of a traffic surge.

 In short, ecommerce providers are set up for success on Nexcess.
 They take care of every WordPress core update and update all your plugins automatically.
 With most other platforms, automatic plugin updates are an add-on expense.